What is Capacity Detail Data?

 </html>

-You will notice that the ele value for the graph widget is capacity_graph, so, this will appear in the div that has the ID of capacity_graph.
+The ele value for the graph widget is capacity_graph, so it will appear in the div with the ID of capacity_graph.

 Record ID Tilde